 - Lake Wellington and Fringing Wetlands Integrated NRM Program - to improve the condition and connectivity of Lake Wellington and surrounding wetlands, and enhance critical habitat for Green, Golden Bell and Growling Grass Frogs.

 - Gunaikurnai Country of the Gippsland Lakes Outer Barrier project – to enhance habitat for native flora and fauna on the Gippsland Lakes outer barrier as well as assess the impacts of climate change on Country.

 - Understanding and Improving Aquatic Habitats and Ecosystems project, which will increase aquatic habitat within the lakes by installing ‘seagrass friendly’ boat moorings and improving beach nesting sites for birds though the renourishment of sand islands.

 In addition, the next round of the Gippsland Lakes Community Grants program closed in June 2022.
 Approximately $300,000 in grants will provide funds to community groups that support the Lakes allowing them to complete environmental and community projects.
 The GLCC has just endorsed the Community Grants and new funding agreements are being prepared for partners to commence implementation.

 More information on the great work being undertaken by the many local partners at the lakes is available on the Love Our Lakes website.

 Protecting Ramsar wetlands

 Victoria has twelve wetlands of international importance that are listed under the Ramsar Convention on Wetlands.
-Significant actions to protect and improve these special sites this year have included:
+You can read more about each individual site here.
+Delivery of new and/or expanded projects at every site began on schedule in 2021-22.
+Significant actions to protect and improve these special sites have included:

 Water Statutory Functions